learn-co-curriculum/hs-mine-sweeper/README.md

 ---
-tags: recursion, todo
+tags: recursion, todo, ruby, kids
 languages: Ruby
 resources: 2
 level: intermediate
 ---

-# Mine Sweeper
+## Mine Sweeper

-## Background
+### Background

-Arel accidently placed mines around the campus.
+Danny accidentally placed mines around the campus.
 What can we say?
 Mistakes were made.
 Luckily he mapped out the spots where he placed them in a two dimensional array.

-Arel's Map
+Danny's Map
 ```ruby
 [
   [0,  0,   0,  0, '*'],